sensedeep/onetable-cli/README.md

 The DynamoDB OneTable Migration CLI is a command line tool for orchestrating DynamoDB migrations when using [DynamoDB OneTable](https://www.npmjs.com/package/dynamodb-onetable) and [OneTable Migrate](https://www.npmjs.com/package/onetable-migrate).

-The CLI is ideal for development teams to initialize and reset database contents and for production use to control and sequence step-wise database upgrades and downgrades.
+The CLI is ideal for development teams to initialize and reset database contents and for production use to control and sequence step-wise database upgrades, downgrades and maintenance tasks.
 It is a vital tool to successfully evolve your Single-Table DynamoDB patterns.

 The OneTable CLI was used in production by the [SenseDeep Developer Studio](https://www.sensedeep.com/) for all DynamoDB access for a year before it was published as an NPM module.